wefitter/react-native-wefitter-samsung/README.md

 To add developer mode access after your app has been approved see [Developer mode](https://developer.samsung.com/health/android/data/guide/dev-mode.html).

+To use Samsung Health without developer mode make sure you build the app in release mode and the application ID and SHA-256 signing key certificate are registered at Samsung Health during the approval process.

 ### Historical data

 When the connection has been enabled for the first time it will fetch data of the last 24 hours.
 Sleep data is an exception to this as it will fetch data since 12pm UTC of the previous day.
 Further historical data is not available.